a-angulo/portfolio/README.md

 - ✨ [Features](#-features)
 - 🙌 [Credits](#-credits)
 ## 📝 Description
-Say goodbye to cookie-cutter dev sites 👋 — **DevGlow** brings my work and story to life in a way that reflects who I am.
+Say goodbye to cookie-cutter dev sites 👋 — My portfolio brings my work and story to life in a way that reflects who I am.
 It opens with a vibrant **About Me** section, then flows through Projects, Resume, and Contact via a smooth, responsive navbar.
 Every section is tailored, minimal, and mobile-ready — no unnecessary fluff, just clean code and sharp content.
 Built with **React**, styled in **Tailwind CSS**, and deployed with 💯 intent.
 ## 💾 Installation
 Before launching locally, make sure you’ve got Node.js installed: